Bet £10, Get £10 - BETDAQ

 Benefits of betting on short odds

-Short odds by their nature consist of likely outcomes which typically don’t provide a great profit margin for punters.
+Short odds by their nature consist of likely outcomes which don’t typically provide a great profit margin for punters.
 You’re not going to win large amounts from each bet but the key is in the volume.

 Bettors who use short odds will win far more bets than those who bet long.